SohamDave08/Binary-to-Decimal-convertor/README.md

-# Decimal to Binary convertor
+# Binary to Decimal convertor

-## Logic behind the decimal-to-binary conversion
+## Logic behind the binary-to-ecimaly conversion

 We iterate the entire binary code in reverse order and multiple individual bits with pow(2,exponential).
 The exponential increases from 0 to the (n-1).
 Then we add all the multiplied results and we get the decimal output.
 The image explains the entire process with an example.